 After experimenting with different techniques and sauces, I finally found a fried rice recipe that tastes amazing, omits the egg in the dish and rivals many of the restaurants that I have eaten at over the years!!
 It just tastes amazing!
-For those who love the egg part don’t worry, I have included a “how to step" below so no one is left out.
+For those who love the egg part don't worry, I have included a "how to step" below so no one is left out.

 The secret to this amazing fried rice recipe is in the sauce that you make and the heat that you cook the vegetables and rice in.
 The sauce is amazing and so easy to make.

-The ingredients you will need for the sauce are:
+The ingredients you will need for the fried rice sauce are:

 - low sodium soy sauce